-Component Description Risk events and escalations The Company has adopted the escalation event process of RLMIS, tailored to its business.
+Component Description Risk events and escalations The Company has an escalation process to capture, communicate and respond to the most significant risl events.
 The purpose of the escalation process is to capture, communicate and allow the Company to respond to the most significant issues facing the Company at any one time.
 These cover events where a breakdown in controls has led to, for example, significant loss, customer impact, regulatory censure and/or reputational damage.
 The significance of each breach and escalated risk event is based on an assessment, which includes the number of customers impacted and the potential or actual customer detriment.
 If this is a material breach to regulation then the details are notified to the CBI.
-Compliance Framework The Company's Compliance Framework is the responsibility of the Company's Head of Compliance, in their capacity as the Company's PCF-15 (Head of Compliance with responsibility for AML-CTF legislation and is supported by the Company's Compliance Team.
+Compliance Framework The Company's Compliance Framework is the responsibility of the Company's Head of Compliance and is supported by the Company's Compliance team.
 The purpose of the Company's Compliance Framework is to safeguard the Company, its customers, its policyholders, its reputation and its assets and to help the business achieve its objectives.
 This is done by creating a culture of compliance with regulatory requirements, adhering to applicable laws and regulations to which the Company is subject, and identifying and mitigating regulatory risk.
 See section B.4.2 for further detail on the Compliance Framework and Function.